sitiporn/Reading-paper/possible_main/visualize_bert.md

  Adopt
 ---
- what is specific language feature that they can use to help them discriminate intent
+  * what is specific language feature that they can use to help them discriminate intent

+  * in related work -> one line of research examine the outputs by given carefully select i/p sentence
+      * can we change examine the attetion head by chosen the intent exaple carefully both positive and negative pairs  to understand model performance on intent detection datasets by evaluate attetion head on linguistic structures  or dependency parsing

+      *  identify syntatic, positional rare-world-sentive attetion head that effect the each intent

 Ways of analysing
 ---
  1) specific i/p and notice o/p